flyer-deploy/flyer/src/recipes/docs/design-doc.md

 ## Additional files

-Flyer accepts `additional.files` and `additional.dirs`.
-Just copy all of the files and directories in `additional.files` and `additional.dirs`, respectively, to the release directory.
+Flyer accepts `additional.files`.
+Just copy all of the files in `additional.files` to the release directory.

 ## Low-level commands